imperiumairways/Live-Map-ATC/README.md

 # Live-Map-ATC
 Live Map ATC Script for Geo-FS.
 This Script is initially made by ThePlaneGuy45.
+This Addon enables chat functionality in the live map as well as offers some ATC Functionality.
 Some features and new UI has been added.

 ## Using the addon
 This is used at https://geo-fs.com/pages/map.php NOT in the actual game